Chiefs top Bengals 23-20 on last-second kick for AFC title

 Burrow gave the Chiefs a chance when his deep throw to Higgins on third down was batted into the air and picked by rookie cornerback Josh Williams.
 Mahomes managed to move the Chiefs past midfield, but two runs went nowhere and his third-down throw to Jerick McKinnon was well short, forcing them to punt in Bengals territory.

-The Chiefs defense held, though, giving Mahomes and their offense one more try.
+Kansas City’s defense held, though, giving Mahomes and the offense one more try.

+“It was a tough road to get here.
+To win 10 in a row, it was a pretty incredible feat,” Taylor said.
+“We came up short.
+We wanted to play longer than that, but really proud of these guys.”

 INJURIES

-Bengals: WR Tyler Boyd left with a quad injury early in the second half.
+Bengals: WR Tyler Boyd left with a quadriceps injury early in the second half.

 Chiefs: Lost CB L’Jarius Sneed (concussion), LB Willie Gay Jr. (shoulder) and WRs Toney (ankle), Mecole Hardman (pelvis) and JuJu Smith-Schuster (knee).